CSCfi/csc-user-guide/docs/support/tutorials/gis/gdal_cloud.md

 ### S3 settings

 For accessing the data from S3 services are needed a few settings that can be given as environment variables or saved to `credentials` file.
-See the GDAL page for details.
+See the GDAL [VSIS3](https://gdal.org/user/virtual_file_systems.html#vsis3-aws-s3-files) page and the cloud storage documentation for details.
+Below are more detailed instructions for using CSC Allas object storage with GDAL or GDAL-based tools.

-#### Allas S3 settings with CSC supercomputers
+#### S3 settings for Allas with CSC supercomputers
 Setting up Allas S3 connection is easiest with CSC supercomputers.

-CSC supercomputers have [`allas-conf` command for setting up Allas connection](https://docs.csc.fi/data/Allas/using_allas/s3_client/#configuring-s3-connection-in-supercomputers) in the `allas` module.:
+CSC supercomputers have [`allas-conf`](https://docs.csc.fi/data/Allas/using_allas/s3_client/#configuring-s3-connection-in-supercomputers) command for setting up Allas connection in the `allas` module.:

 ```
 module load allas
 allas-conf --mode s3cmd
 ```

-* `module load allas` sets AWS_S3_ENDPOINT environment variable, which needs to be run each time S3 is used.
+* `module load allas` makes other Allas tools available and sets AWS_S3_ENDPOINT environment variable, which needs to be run each time S3 is used.
 * `allas-conf --mode s3cmd` must be run only when first setting up the connection or if starting to work with different CSC project.

-#### Allas S3 settings in general
+#### S3 settings for Allas in general

 If you are using also CSC supercomputers, then the easiest is to set up S3 connection on a supercomputer and then:

-1) Copy your `~/.aws/credentials file from supercomputer to the other machine, `C:\Users\username\.aws\credentials` on Windows or `~/.aws/credentials` on Mac or Linux.
+1) Copy your `~/.aws/credentials` file from supercomputer to the other machine, `C:\Users\username\.aws\credentials` on Windows or `~/.aws/credentials` on Mac or Linux.
 2) Set also AWS_S3_ENDPOINT environment variable to `a3s.fi`.
 Windows command shell: `set AWS_S3_ENDPOINT=a3s.fi` or Linux/Max: `export AWS_S3_ENDPOINT=a3s.fi`

-If you are not using also CSC supercomputers, you can install `allas-conf` to your Linux/Max machine, follow the instructions in [CSC's Allas command line interface utilities repository](https://github.com/CSCfi/allas-cli-utils).
+If you are not using also CSC supercomputers, you can install `allas-conf` to your Linux/Mac machine, follow the instructions in [CSC's Allas command line interface utilities repository](https://github.com/CSCfi/allas-cli-utils).

 ### Using S3